BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 Below is an image with link to YouTube video that shows the result of processing "Big Buck Bunny" movie through my system.
 Narrator is already embedded into the movie.
-Sometimes there may be a pause at the beginning of a scene (freeze of first frame).
+Sometimes there is a pause at the beginning of a scene (freeze of first frame).
 This freeze creates space for the narrator to have time to speak.

 [![IMAGE ALT TEXT HERE](doc/img/Thumbnail.png)](https://www.youtube.com/watch?v=F4pD0IXFhg4)